open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 navigate to the default port of Grafana `3000`.
 We can confirm the port number with the logs from the command line after starting the Grafana server as well.

-And follow the instructions in the Grafana getting started [doc](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in) to log in.
+Follow the instructions in the Grafana getting started [doc](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in) to log in.